Disability Specific Resources

 - Repetitive behaviors or obsessive interests.

-- Four more times more likely to occur in boys than in girls.
+- Five more times more likely to occur in boys than in girls.

 - "Based on statistics from the U.S. Department of Education and other governmental agencies, autism is growing at a startling rate of 10-17 percent per year.
 At this rate, the ASA estimates that the prevalence of autism could reach 4 million Americans in the next decade."